qtile/qtile/docs/manual/config/autostart.rst

 Autostart
 =========

 You might want to run some commands or spawn some applications when qtile starts.
-There is no prepared section in the default config or any autostart file either.
-Qtile provides you only the tools and let you do it on your own, so it can fit exactly to your needs.

 There are lot of provided :doc:`Hooks </manual/config/hooks>`.
 In this case, you might especially be interested in ``startup`` and ``startup_once``.
-Clearly ``startup_once`` is emtited only once when you start qtile.
+``startup_once`` is emtited only once when you start qtile.
 It is not emitted on restarts.
 On the other side ``startup`` is emitted on the first start and even on restarts.

 Hooks can be subscribed in your config and you can respond to them anyhow you want

 .. code-block:: python